kanaria69/Mainecoco/README.md

-## I accidentally took my cats meds last night.
-Don’t ask meow.
+## I tried to write a chemistry joke, but could never get a reaction.